Event Handling and SocketContext Reference

 D: Serialize + ?SizedReturns

-Ok(())when ACK is sent.Err(SendError)if ACK is unavailable or sending fails.
+Ok(())if the ACK is sent.Err(SendError)if no ACK is available or sending fails.

 When to use it